Laptop & Tech Protection

 How to identify it

-Open the laptop compartment and press the bottom — if it gives significantly or you feel the bag's actual base, there's no false bottom.
+Open the laptop compartment and press the bottom.
+If it gives significantly or you feel the bag's actual base, there's no false bottom.
 Quality false bottoms have dense foam or air gap clearly visible at the sides.
 Check padding on all four sides, not just the back panel.
 For external sleeves, verify the zipper quality and water resistance.
 Ask: if I dropped this bag on its bottom, would my laptop feel the impact directly?

 When you don't need it